Elasa03/Lasa_LPP_Rag/README.md

 - Academic books and chapters by major WWI historians
 - Education youtube videos

-This Secondary sources provide context, interpretation, and debate, enabling the agent to explain why historians disagree on certain issues.
+These Secondary sources provide context, interpretation, and debate, enabling the agent to explain why historians disagree on certain issues.
 Example: Did the christmas truce really happened?
-The youtube video provide context to the agent of how the war is discussed in the present for less experienced audiences.
+The youtube videos provide context to the agent of how the war is discussed in the present for less experienced audiences.

 ### Agent Role
 **World War I research assistant**